fraserxu/electron-pdf/README.md

 ```bash
 sudo npm install electron-pdf -g --unsafe-perm
 ```
+Please see [the npm docs](https://docs.npmjs.com/misc/config#unsafe-perm) for more information.

 For GNU/Linux installations without a graphical environment, you need to install xvfb and set up a virtual display: